 Get to know your car.
 We always recommend that you know and understand your own car.
 This doesn’t mean that you should be able to diagnose what’s causing a problem on sight, it simply means that you can locate your spare tire and jack, know how to check your tire pressure, etc. During a breakdown, you’ll be comforted by being able to answer a few questions about your car and even solve minor problems yourself.

 Please keep these tips in mind should you experience a breakdown this coming fall or winter.
 While they will certainly help keep you safe during an emergency, it is better to avoid any unforeseen calamity by keeping your car running safely.
-Drive your car in or give us a call today at Harris Garage and our staff put together a preventive maintenance plan.
+Drive your car in or give us a call today at Harris Garage and our staff will put together a preventive maintenance plan for you.